cahyaekapermana/cahyaekapermana/README.md

 ### Hi there 👋

 - 🔭 I’m currently studying on Politeknik Negeri Malang
-- 🌱 I’m currently learning Python Fundamentals, Image Processing & Data Mining
+- 🌱 I’m currently learning Machine Learning for beginners
 - 👯 I’m currently collaborate on final project assignment for diploma degree graduation requirements

 ### You can reach me at :point_down: